 Each month, in women of childbearing age, one of the ovaries produces an egg.
-The egg passes down the fallopian tube to the womb (uterus).
-If the egg is not fertilised by a sperm, it passes out of the womb and is shed, along with the lining of the womb, as part of the monthly period.
+The egg passes down the fallopian tube to the womb.
+If the egg isn’t fertilised by a sperm, it passes out of the womb.
+It’s then shed, along with the lining of the womb, as part of the monthly period.

 The ovaries also produce the female sex hormones oestrogen and progesterone.
-As a woman nears the menopause (‘change of life’), the ovaries make less of these hormones and periods gradually stop.
+As a woman nears the menopause, the ovaries make less of these hormones and periods gradually stop.

-Other organs are very close to the ovaries (see diagram below).
+There are several organs close to the ovaries.
 These include:

 the ureters, which drain urine from the kidneys to the bladder

 the back passage (rectum)

 part of the bowel (see the last diagram below)

 the peritoneum, a membrane that surrounds all the pelvic and abdominal organs and helps keep them in place (see the last diagram below)